Skip to main content

 Shows a dashboard displaying 8 orders placed, a total spend of $301,769.31, and total savings of $1,236.5.
 Includes an order history table with columns for order date, status, who placed the order, item count, and total amount.

-Receipts and order summaries can be exported from the dashboard or order history page.
+Administrators can export receipts and order summaries from the dashboard or order history page.

 The following image shows the Export order data screen: